pynapple-org/pynapple/doc/user_guide/09_randomization.md

 ```

 Pynapple provides some ready-to-use randomization methods to compute null distributions for statistical testing.
-Different methods preserve or destroy different features of the data, here's a brief overview.
+Different methods preserve or destroy different features of the data.

 ## Shift timestamps